jaromilfrossard/permuco4brain/README.md

 3. graph: an igraph object defining spatial adjacency of the channels (third dimension of the signal).
 The names of the vertices should correspond to the names of the 3rd dimension of signal.

 You can inspect result using the summary() method and vizualize them using image().

+# Installation

+Install `permuco4brain` using:

+`devtools::install_github("jaromilfrossard/permuco4brain", build_vignettes = TRUE)`

+In the vignette, you will find information how to extract the 3D array, the design dataframe and the graph from an `eeg_lst` object of the `eeguana` package.
+Check the `eeguana` package for preprocessing EEG data within `R` (https://github.com/bnicenboim/eeguana).